Britain to add India to COVID-19 travel red-list - health minister

-LONDON (Reuters) - Britain is adding India to its travel “red-list” after detecting 103 cases of a coronavirus variant first identified in the country, health minister Matt Hancock said on Monday.
+LONDON (Reuters) - Britain will add India to its travel “red-list” on Friday after detecting 103 cases of a coronavirus variant first identified in the country, health minister Matt Hancock said on Monday.

 “We’ve made the difficult but vital decision to add India to the Red List.
 This means anyone who is not a UK or Irish resident or a British citizen cannot enter the UK if they’ve been in India in the previous 10 days,” Hancock told parliament.